jizzel/algo-dsa/README.md

 <ul>
     <li>Python Solutions: Jupyter Notebooks containing your (username) solutions implemented in Python.</li>
     <li>Java Solutions: Separate Java files, each containing a solution to a specific LeetCode problem.</li>
-    <li>Main File: A Java main file that can be used to run any of the Java solution files.</li>
     <li>Clear and concise explanations of problem statements, approaches, and code logic.</li>
     <li>Commented and well-formatted code adhering to best practices for readability and maintainability.</li>
     <li>Time and space complexity analysis of solutions using Big O notation.</li>